Yet-Another-Software-Suite/YAMS-Gitbook/how-to/how-do-i-control-a-mechanism-without-a-mechanism-class.md

 ## Subsystems with `SmartMotorController`'s

 Subsystems given when you create the `SmartMotorControllerConfig` are only used for YAMS generated commands.
-This means that if you're using a YAMS generated command like `SmartMotorController.sysId()` or `Arm.run` or `Elevator.run` that command will be the **ONLY** command allowed to run on that subsystems.&#x20;
+This means that if you're using a YAMS generated command like `Arm.run`, `Arm.setVoltage`, or `Elevator.run` that command will be the **ONLY** command allowed to run on that subsystems.&#x20;

 ## Controlling an Elevator without Elevator.run()